 A major figure in Irish mythology (and the namesake of our company), Etain was an unrivaled beauty whose story is one of perseverance and transformation.
 Like our Granny Franny, she reminds us that no matter the challenges life brings, an enduring spirit will always win out in the end—even if in a new, unexpected form.

 Amy Peckham has served as Chief Executive Officer of Etain since 2015.
 During her tenure, she has spearheaded bids to win licenses for growing, processing, transporting and dispensing medical marijuana in several states.
 A graduate of Iona College, Amy previously served as Corporate Secretary and Management Advisor for Peckham Family Holdings, one of the largest construction material companies in the Northeast.

 Hillary Peckham is Chief Operations Officer of Etain, overseeing production, formulation and extraction, as well as dispensary operations and patient education.
 Recognized as one of New York State's "30 Under 30" business talents in 2016, Hillary has managed the rapid roll-out of Etain's successful manufacturing and dispensing operations throughout the state.

 As Chief Horticultural Officer of Etain, Keeley Peckham has been the architect of the company's state-of-the-art cannabis cultivation and processing operations.
 In addition to achieving a 30% increased yield over standard methods, her cultivation practices involve zero pesticides and minimal environmental impact—yet effectively prevent both pests and plant disease.
-Keely is a graduate of Tulane University and the New York Botanic Gardens School of Horticulture and Landscape Design.
+Keeley is a graduate of Tulane University and the New York Botanical Gardens in the Bronx School of Horticulture and Landscape Design.